 Azure Blob Storage Explained: A Complete Guide for Data Engineers

 Azure Blob Storage is the foundation of cloud storage on Azure.
-Whether you’re building data pipelines, hosting static websites, or archiving data — Blob Storage is where your data lives.
+Whether you are building data pipelines, hosting static websites, or archiving data — Blob Storage is where your data lives.
+Every pipeline we have built on this blog — metadata-driven loads, incremental loading, SCD pipelines — reads from or writes to storage.
+Understanding Blob Storage is not optional for data engineers.
+It is the first building block.

 What is Azure Blob Storage?